balnagy/gum.js/README.md

 # Gum.js - The elastic node.js framework

-Start small - grow fast
+### Start small - grow fast

+Gum.js is a framework which helps you writing a code which can run on a micro instance, but it can be instantly scaled up and down on demand.

 # Usage